Configure an Amazon Web Services Data Connection (Customer-Hosted)

 Dataset Type: Select Generic.

-File Format: Select CSV.
+File Format: Select CSV, Parquet, or Delta.

 Note